 How do I pick one???
 This is hard.
 Here are a few I like:

 Being you is being beautiful (my son’s quote from when he was age 11)

 She has a fire in her soul and grace in her heart.

 I made a playlist of some of my favorite songs that motivate me before I train or lift.
 When I compete in lifting I always, always listen to Beyonce’s “Run the World (Girls)”, among several of these other songs.
 The playlist is public on Spotify (but it does include songs with explicit lyrics, be warned!)

 Thank you, Heather, for all the personal truths you shared this week, for being so honest and opening up about your process and journey.
 We are so lucky to have you cheering us along and giving us your story here and in the gym.

-And in case you missed it, click picture/video below for the full video link Heather made this past month with our very talented, Angela Heins.
+And in case you missed it, click picture/video below for the full video link Heather made with our very talented, Angela Heins.